Melissa Patrick, MSW

 She is the Founding President of Equity & Expectations, a Diversity, Equity, Inclusion and Justice (DEI&J) firm that offers training, coaching, and consultation on issues related to race, privilege, bias, and other diversity dimensions.
 For almost 20 years Melissa has been working with clients who want workplaces and learning spaces that are antiracist and free of other forms of identity-based discrimination.
 She has taught graduate level courses on multicultural education and antiracism pedagogy, served on the Advisory Council of The Education Cooperative (TEC), and is a consultant with Initiatives for Developing Equity and Achievement for Students (IDEAS).

 Melissa has been recognized for her commitment to public service and staff development.
 In 2020, Newton-Needham Regional Chamber of Commerce named her as one of the 50 Most Influential Business Leaders of Color in the Western Suburbs.
 In 2021, Melissa was selected to participate in the Babson Black Women’s Entrepreneurial Leadership program.
-Melissa serves as a Board member on two organizations: Natick is United and The Peace Flag Movement.
+Melissa has served as a Board member for Natick is United and The Peace Flag Movement.
 Both organizations are dedicated to promoting racial and social justice.
 She is also an invited member of The Jewish Community Relations Council of Greater Boston's Council (JCRC).

 Melissa earned her MSW from Columbia University School of Social Work and a BA in Urban Affairs and Teaching from the University of Rhode Island.
 Her antiracist training was through Society Organized Against Racism, Seeking Educational Equity and Diversity (S.E.E.D) Project at Wellesley College, and Empowering Multicultural Initiatives (EMI).
 She received her Multicultural Communications training through VISIONS and has her DEI in the Workplace Certificate from the University of Southern Florida.